 Learner of the Year Award

 The Scottish Union Learning Board introduced the Scottish Union Learning Learner of the Year Award in 2011, with the aim of recognising the range of learning journeys currently undertaken by learners in the workplace, supported by trade unions.
-For the first time, the 2022 Learner of the Year Award 2023 was sponsored by The Open University in Scotland and presented at STUC Congress.
+The Learner of the Year Award 2023 was sponsored by The Open University in Scotland and presented at STUC Congress.